Mount Hope, Jaffa: Attack and aftermath

 On January 11, 1858, five Arabs attacked the farm.
 They murdered Friedrich Steinbeck and raped his wife Marie and her mother Sarah Dickson.
 Modern Israeli scholars contend that the attack was motivated by jealousy rather than nationalism.
 Under pressure from the US and Prussian consulates, the Ottoman authorities arrested four of the assailants and sentenced them to life imprisonment.
 In June 1858, the farm's remaining residents left the colony and emigrated to the United States.
 Following the news of the attack, the German Templer community decided to postpone their arrival in Palestine.

 Legacy and commemoration

-The grandson of Elmira and Johann Großsteinbeck is American author John Steinbeck (his grandfather, Johann Adolf Großsteinbeck, shortened the surname and adapted it to American pronunciation when he immigrated to the United States).
+The grandson of Elmira and Johann Großsteinbeck is American author John Steinbeck (his grandfather, Johann Adolf Großsteinbeck, shortened the surname when he immigrated to the United States).
 The "Shevach" school (now "Shevah Mofet") was established in 1948 in the area of Mount Hope.
 In the schoolyard stands a sycamore tree planted by the settlers on the farm.
 On January 30, 1966, Steinbeck visited Israel, during which he toured the site.
 The Hatikva Quarter in south Tel Aviv was named after the farm.